SisyphusMD/archiver/README.md

 ### Running a Backup from an External Scheduler (`run backup`)

-For most users, a long-lived container with `CRON_SCHEDULE` set is the simplest way to get scheduled backups — the in-container cron daemon fires `archiver start` on schedule, and you don't have to manage anything.
+For most users, a long-lived container with `CRON_SCHEDULE` set is the simplest way to get scheduled backups — the in-container scheduler fires `archiver start` on schedule, and you don't have to manage anything.
 Skip this section unless you specifically need to drive scheduling from *outside* the container.

 If your environment already owns scheduling — e.g., a Kubernetes `CronJob`, a GitHub Actions scheduled workflow, a systemd timer on the host, or any other platform that spawns a short-lived container per run and expects a meaningful exit code — use the entrypoint's `run backup` mode instead.
 It decrypts the bundle, runs a backup **synchronously**, and exits with the backup's result code.
 The container terminates when the backup finishes; your scheduler then reports success or failure based on the exit code.